lord97j/BacklinkHub/data/md/add-new-cursor-rules.md

 ---
 title: Add New Cursor Rules To CursorRules.org
-description: How to add new developer tools to DevToolset
+description: How to add new developer tools to CursoRrules
 date: '2024-08-14T13:14:40.737Z'
 category: blog
 ---